Reference

 • doesn’t take or share the ownership of endpoint; it may be safely deallocated after the function returns

-int roc_receiver_query(roc_receiver *receiver, roc_slot slot, roc_receiver_metrics *metrics)
+int roc_receiver_query(roc_receiver *receiver, roc_slot slot, roc_receiver_metrics *slot_metrics, roc_connection_metrics *conn_metrics, size_t *conn_metrics_count)

 Query receiver slot metrics.

-Reads receiver slot metrics into provided struct.
+Reads metrics into provided structs.

 Parameters